card-io/card.io-Android-SDK/README.md

        - Gradle users with android-gradle-plugin version `0.7.2+` should put `card.io.jar` in `libs/` and the subfolders containing `*.so` files into `src/main/jniLibs`
        - Note that the subdirectories containing `.so` files are important and should not be changed.

+        Note that the path for each of these files is important and should not be changed.

     2. If using Eclipse, right-click <libs>libs/card.io.jar</libs> then select "Build Path" &rarr; "Add to Build Path".

 3. Edit AndroidManifest.xml.
 We're going to add a few additional items in here: